wordpress-mobile/test-cases/test-cases/gutenberg/group.md

 ### AppenderButton is render properly

 -   Add a `Group` block
--   Check if `AppenderButton` rendered
+-   Check if `AppenderButton` is rendered
 -   Add another block inside `Group` and deselect
 -   Check if `AppenderButton` is align with the content